Judger0716/DBFinalProject/README.md

 --Divide all functions into two groups for safety reasons, one using account "guest" for accessing the database and the other one using account "root" for accessing the database.

+## 2020/12/21 Updates

+### The Front End

+--Add background image for all interfaces.
+Adjust the location and size of all the windows.

+--Users can check their basic information now.

+--Logical bugs fixed.

+### The Back End

+--Add corresponding route for checking users' information.

+--Use MySQL transactions to replace some key operations, such as add/delete borrow/buy record.

 ## Reference Material

 [Flask和Vue.js构建全栈单页面web应用【通过Flask开发RESTful API】](https://zhuanlan.zhihu.com/p/76588212)